partylikeits1983/miden-tutorials/book/src/rust-client/counter_contract_tutorial.md

 *Using the Miden client in Rust to deploy and interact with a custom smart contract on Miden*

 ## Overview
 In this tutorial, we will build a simple counter smart contract that maintains a count, deploy it to the Miden testnet, and interact with it by incrementing the count.
-It is also possible to deploy the counter contract on a Miden node running locally similar to the previous tutorials.
+You can also deploy the counter contract on a locally running Miden node, similar to previous tutorials.

 Using a script, we will invoke the increment function within the counter contract to update the count.
 This tutorial provides a foundational understanding of developing and deploying custom smart contracts on Miden.